 The below figure illustrates the number of areas in which ERP systems have expanded:

 ERP’s are somewhat like the MRP II system, except ERP’s do not only focus on just manufacturing.
-The American Production and Inventory Control Society (APICS) defines ERP as “Framework for organizing, defining, and standardizing the business processes necessary to effectively plan and control an organization so the organization can use its internal knowledge to seek external advantage.”
+The American Production and Inventory Control Society (APICS) defines ERP as the “Framework for organizing, defining, and standardizing the business processes necessary to effectively plan and control an organization so the organization can use its internal knowledge to seek external advantage.”

-As the needs of the organization grew in the direction of a truly integrated approach toward materials management, IT systems began to match those needs.
-As these systems became both larger in scope and integration (when compared to the existing MRP and MRP II systems), they were given a new name enterprise resource planning, or ERP.
+As the needs of organizations grew in the direction of a truly integrated approach toward materials management, IT systems began to match those needs.
+As these systems became both larger in scope and integration (when compared to the existing MRP and MRP II systems), they were given a new name enterprise resource planning or ERP.

-Core functions of MRP software are designed to reduce inventory through better visibility, increased profitability, reduced cycle times and cash-to-cash cycle time, increases in the internal speed and availability of information, and reduce internal costs.
+Core functions of MRP software are designed to reduce inventory through better visibility, increased profitability, reduced cycle times and cash-to-cash cycle time, increased internal speed, availability of information, and reduced internal costs.

 The core ERP processes focus primarily on finance, manufacturing, and distribution, enabling users to monitor and process customer transactions.
 Manufacturing ERP systems allow users to track orders, products, supplies, people and currencies.
 These ERP systems automate business processes increasing efficiency and reducing errors.